Reliable, secure network internet connectivity helps Native American students explore the world outside their Arizona reservation.

 - Industry: Education

-- Solution: Data Center, Autonomous Network, Harsh Environments, Wireless Networking (WiFi)
+- Solution: Data Center, Autonomous Network, Harsh Environments, WiFi Solutions

 The Whiteriver Unified School District serves the communities of the Fort Apache Indian Reservation in Eastern Arizona.
 With more than 2400 students and staff, the district includes five schools and an administration building across a rural, underserved area.